TITHI-KHAN/Ensemble-Learning-and-Tuning-and-Tree-Pruning-and-Hyper-Parameter-Optimization/README.md

 ▪ **Pre-Pruning**: It involves setting a threshold on certain parameters (e.g., the maximum depth of the tree, minimum number of samples per leaf) while growing the tree.
 The tree construction stops when the threshold is reached, preventing the tree from growing too large.
 It is also a hyperparameter optimization technique.

+Pruning the tree before constructing.
+We can create the tree based on the maximum tree depth, height, and criterion.

 ▪ **Post-Pruning**: This technique involves growing the tree to its full depth and then removing nodes or branches that do not provide significant predictive power.
 Pruning decisions are made based on metrics like cross- validation accuracy or information gain.

+Pruning after constructing the tree.

 **For a big dataset, pre-pruning is generally recommended over post-pruning.
 Pre-pruning refers to stopping the tree construction process early before it reaches its maximum depth, while post-pruning involves building the complete tree and then removing or collapsing nodes to reduce overfitting.**

+**Recommended**: If the dataset is small, then use Post-Pruning. if the dataset is huge, then use Pre-Pruning.

 # Decision Tree Pruning

 ![image](https://github.com/TITHI-KHAN/Ensemble-Learning-and-Tuning/assets/65033964/ab1cd441-6c09-4c8c-b48e-34e679b28f35)

 # Ensemble Learning